 - Scott types have a more level bite and are smaller.
-They look more like an American Pit Bull Terrier, just larger and with longer, more athletic legs.
-They're usually white with brown, black or red patches, although some are all white.
+They look more like an American Pit Bull Terrier, but they larger and with longer, more athletic legs.
+They're usually white with brown, black, or red patches, although some are all white.

-- An American Bulldog is much larger, weighing up to 120 pounds, and was primarily a working and protection dog.
+- An American Bulldog is much larger, weighing up to 120 pounds, and is primarily a working and protection dog.

 - French Bulldogs weigh up to 30 pounds and were first created as miniature English Bulldogs.
 They have perky ears and less droopy facial features.

-A pit bull is not a breed but refers to a type that includes the American Pit Bull Terrier, American Staffordshire Terrier and Staffordshire Bull Terrier.
-Many people consider the American Bulldog part of the pit bull group since they share a similar ancestry.
-Although they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
+A pit bull is not a purebred dog, but it does share a similar ancestry with the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
+Even though they look similar, the American Bulldog is descended from the English Bulldog, while pit bull-types are descended from bulldogs crossed with terriers.
 The American Bully is also often confused with the American Bulldog.

 The American Bulldog is a powerful dog that requires training.
 Early socialization is a must.

-- They tend to be affectionate with their humans but can be protective around strangers.
+- They tend to be affectionate with their humans and can make good family dogs with older children.

 - They were bred to be working dogs and need to have adequate mental stimulation and physical activity to be happy.

 - They can do fine with cats and other dogs but are known to be aggressive with other unfamiliar animals or dogs of the same sex in their home.

 - Inter-aggression situations can arise in the home between American Bulldogs and other pets, even ones they have been raised with, and while many American Bulldogs do not display these behaviors, owners should be aware of the potential for conflict.